The Multiset Partition Algebra: Preliminaries

-\end{example} Let $A_k$ denote the set of all partition diagrams on $\{1,2,\ldots,k,1',2',\ldots,k'\}$.
-Let $\Pa_k(\xi)$ denote the free module over the polynomial ring $F[\xi]$ with basis $A_k$.
-Given $d_1,d_2\in A_k$, let $d_1\circ d_2$ denote the concatenation of $d_1$ with $d_2$, i.e., place $d_2$ on the top of $d_{1}$, and then identify the bottom vertices of $d_2$ with the top vertices of $d_1$ and remove any connected components that lie completely in the middle row.
-(Borrowing analogy from the composition of maps, in the composition $d_1\circ d_2$, we apply $d_2$ followed by $d_1$, this differs from the standard convention but it has been adapted, for example, in Bloss~\cite[p.
-694]{Bloss1}.)
-For the basis elements in $A_k$ of $\Pa_{k}(\xi)$, define the multiplication as follows:
+\end{example} Let $\mathcal{A}_k$ denote the set of all partition diagrams on $\{1,2,\ldots,k,1',2',\ldots,k'\}$.
+The \defn{partition algebra} $\Pa_k(\xi)$ is the free module over the polynomial ring $F[\xi]$ with basis $\mathcal{A}_k$.
+Given $d_1,d_2\in \mathcal{A}_k$, let $d_1\circ d_2$ denote the \defn{concatenation} of $d_1$ with $d_2$, i.e., place $d_2$ on the top of $d_{1}$, and then identify the bottom vertices of $d_2$ with the top vertices of $d_1$ and remove any connected components that lie completely in the middle row.
+Borrowing analogy from the composition of maps, in the composition $d_1\circ d_2$, we apply $d_2$ followed by $d_1$, reading maps from top to bottom.
+This differs from the standard convention but it has been adapted, for example, in Bloss~\cite[p.
+694]{Bloss1}.
+Define the \defn{multiplication of partition diagrams} as follows:

-where $l$ is the number of connected components that lie entirely in the middle row while computing $d_1\circ d_{2}$.
+where $ [d_1\circ d_2]$ denotes the number of connected components that lie entirely in the middle row while computing $d_1\circ d_{2}$.
+By linearly extending the multiplication~\eqref{mult_partition}, $\Pa_{k}(\xi)$ becomes an associative unital algebra over $F[\xi]$.

-\begin{example} The multiplication of with is illustrated below:
+\begin{example} The concatenation $d_1\circ d_2$ of with is illustrated below: